anitechcs/microservices-reference-application/README.md

 ## Deployment

 This application can be deployed to any major cloud platform.
 We are providing all kuberenetes resources under [`deployment/kubernetes`](deployment/kubernetes) directory.
+Please refer to [`Deployment Guide`](docs/deployment.md) for more details.

 If you want to run the full application with supporting tools such as database, redis, api-gateway, auth server on your local system, use the script provided at [`tools/docker-compose.sh`](tools/docker-compose.sh).